Pseudobulbar Affect (PBA)

 What causes pseudobulbar affect (PBA)?

-PBA occurs when there is a lack or loss of voluntary control over emotional responses.
-Various brain regions along a cerebro-ponto-cerebellar pathway are likely responsible for a loss of inhibitory or regulatory control on expression of emotions.
-Part of this pathway includes the cerebellum, which plays a key role in modulating or monitoring emotional responses and ensures they are appropriate to the social situation.
-Disruption of the neural (nerve) pathways from certain areas of the brain to the cerebellum may lead to a loss or lack of control over emotional expression.
+Part of this pathway includes your cerebellum, which plays a key role in monitoring emotional responses and ensuring they’re appropriate to the social situation.
+Disruption of the neural (nerve) pathways from certain areas of your brain to your cerebellum may lead to a loss or lack of control over emotional expression.

 Diagnosis and Tests